Case Study

 • Translation required a large specialist team of bilingual, clinically trained specialist.

-• Full translation of the terminology cost in excess of €1 million.
+• Full translation of the terminology costs several million €.

 After: